Boonk8812/Boonk8812/README.md

 - 💬 Ask me about ...
 What I do
 - 📫 How to reach me: ...
 Be nice and civil
 - 😄 Pronouns: ...
 He/Him/They/Them
-- ⚡ Fun fact: I like stupid tech things
+- ⚡ Fun fact: I like technology, neuroscience, chemistry, science, nature, mathematics, photography, videography, computers, and sci-fi.
+(Especially Back to The Future)
 - ㊙️ Secret Superpower: I can see individual pixels and their black spacings on an TN LCD (Twisted Nematic Liquid Crystal Display)